 Do you need a break from your textbooks?
 Come browse through the collection of titles now featured in the Library’s new “Leisure Reading Collection,” which includes a variety of selections (fiction, nonfiction, humor, and more), including Gone Girl by Gillian Flynn and other popular books.
 Typically, you can check out for books from the Leisure Reading Collection for two weeks – however, books checked out this week can be kept over the winter break!
 To view a list of current titles, visit: http://library.palmer.edu/leisurebooks/sj.
 For additional information about the Leisure Reading Collection, contact Roseann Erwin, branch manager librarian, Palmer College’s San Jose campus Library (Ext.
 6014).

 To view the most current San Jose Campus calendar of events: Click here.

-Visit the News page of the Palmer website for stories pertaining to all three Palmer campuses.
+New - Visit the News page of the Palmer website for stories pertaining to all three Palmer campuses.